 • when, after a reasonable attempt has been made to obtain consent, provision of such information may protect another person’s life or property, or contribute to the improvement of public health or the healthy development of children in the community; or

 • in the event that legally sanctioned actions by a local or national agency or a designate could be affected by an attempt to obtain consent.

 Management of personal information

 Visit contact information will be held under strict control and will not be used for any purpose other than those noted above.
 The Museum will retain such information for one month from the visit date, after which this information will be disposed of in an appropriate manner.

 The preceding policy was prepared in accordance with the following guidelines:

-• Kyoto University’s Guidelines for Restriction of Activities in Relation to the Spread of the New Coronavirus (3rd edition, revised 12 January 2021)
+• Kyoto University’s Guidelines for Restriction of Activities in Relation to the Spread of the New Coronavirus (3rd edition, 19 April 2021)

 • Kyoto Prefecture’s Guidelines for Prevention of Infection (revised 27 January 2021)